Photography Composition for Beginners

 The next rule to follow is the rule of odds.
 This just means a photograph is easier on the eye if the number of subjects in it is an odd number, such as 1, 3, 5, and so on.
 Practice both of these rules until they become second nature, and at this point, you can think of little ways to break them to your advantage.

-Composition is the thing that really makes a photograph your own, so we encourage you to experiment and find your own individual photographic style.
-If you are looking for more tips to grow your photography from home, follow our Photography Blog.
+Composition is the thing that makes a photograph your own, so we encourage you to experiment and find your photographic style.
+If you are looking for more tips to develop your photography skillset, such as understanding the exposure triangle, follow our Photography Blog.